-The College of Education offers top-ranked academic degree programs in teaching and learning, higher education, education policy, counseling, rehabilitation, and measurement.
+The College of Education offers top-ranked academic degree programs in teaching and learning, higher education, education policy, counseling, rehabilitation, exercise science, educational neuroscience, and measurement.
 Students in these programs have the opportunity to collaborate with world-renowned faculty and are prepared to become leaders, scholars, and innovators in their field.

 Department of Curriculum and Instruction